nicodoggie/bastion-falls/site/content/locations/admiraltys-helm.md

 ### Kalassarian Citadel

 Under Kalassarian rule, the fort was expanded into an extensive citadel using magical engineering.
-The enhanced fortifications integrated with Keelswood's natural barriers and included:
+The enhanced fortifications integrated with the Keelswood's natural barriers and included:

 - Magically reinforced walls